Simon Pasternack: Research

 During his thesis, Pasternack worked on the fine structure of hydrogen.
-He came up in 1937 with a mathematical relation now know as Kramers–Pasternack recursion relation, named after him and Hans Kramers, who independently discovered them a year later.
+He came up in 1937 with a mathematical relation now known as the Kramers–Pasternack recursion relation, named after him and Hans Kramers, who independently discovered them a year later.

 During this time, he also theorized a new effect given a discrepancy between the predictions of the fine structure and the 1934 measurements by Robley C. Williams and Roswell Clifton Gibbs of the 2s level, which he published in 1938.
 This effect became known as the Pasternack effect.
 The effect was measured precisely by Willis Lamb and Robert Retherford in 1947 and became known as the Lamb shift.
 This discovery led to the development of quantum electrodynamics.

 In 1939, he generalized the mathematical work of Harry Bateman, introducing what is now known as Bateman–Pasternack polynomials.

 Pasternack also worked in radiation and neutron scattering.
 His last paper in 1963 was on hydrogen-like wavefunctions, but after that Pasternack dedicated himself exclusively to editor duties.

 Honors and awards

-In 1999, two American Physical Society Editorial Offices was named after Goudsmit and Pasternack for their editorial work.
+In 1999, two American Physical Society Editorial Offices were named after Goudsmit and Pasternack for their editorial work.